-Lawmakers hurt in latest Venezuela clashes
+Lawmakers hurt in clashes at Venezuelan National Assembly | CNN

 Lawmakers pledge vote will go ahead

-Despite the violence, lawmakers vowed to proceed with a scheduled session to discuss an unofficial plebiscite -- a national vote that would be a move toward an election seeking to oust Maduro.
-National Assembly vice president and opposition leader Freddy Guevara told state-run TV station Capitolio that the session would go ahead as planned Wednesday.
+Despite the violence, lawmakers vowed to proceed with a scheduled session to discuss an unofficial plebiscite – a national vote that would be a move toward an election seeking to oust Maduro.

+National Assembly vice president and opposition leader Freddy Guevara told state-run TV station Capitolio that the session would go ahead as planned on Wednesday.

 The July 16 plebiscite will pose questions on the level of confidence in Maduro and seek public input on his rewriting of Venezuela’s constitution.

-Guevara, told CNN Español that lawmakers Armando Armas and Américo de Grazia were injured in the confrontation with Maduro loyalists.
+Guevara, told CNN en Español that lawmakers Armando Armas and Américo de Grazia were injured in the confrontation with Maduro loyalists.
 Lawmakers Nora Brancho, Luis Carlos Padilla and Leonardo Regnault were also injured, according to a Twitter post from the assembly.

-Assembly member Armando Armas, his head and white-shirt bloodied, posted a video on Twitter with the message: "We were elected to defend the country.
-Today, July 5th, barbarity wants to impose itself before civility.
-Down with the dictatorship!"
+Assembly member Armando Armas, his head and white shirt bloodied, posted a video on Twitter with the message: “We were elected to defend the country.
+Today, July 5, barbarity wants to impose itself before civility.
+Down with the dictatorship!”

 “We will defend Venezuela at all costs, even with our lives,” he said.